BartlettJE/statsresdesign/docs/10-BayesEst.md

 ```

 ::: {.info data-latex=""}
 When you have lots of data or complicated models, the fitting process can take a long time.
 This means its normally a good idea to save your fitted model to save time if you want to look at it again quickly.
-In the code below, there is an argument called `file`.
+In the brm function, there is an argument called `file`.
 You write a character string for any further file directory and the name you want to save it as.
 Models are saved as a .rds file - R's own data file format you can save objects in.
 Behind the scenes for this book, we must run the code every time we want to update it, so all the models you see will be based on reading the models as .rds files after we first fitted the models.
-If you save the objectives, remember to refit them if you change anything like the priors, model, or data.
+If you save the objects, remember to refit them if you change anything like the priors, model, or data.
+If the file already exists though, it will not be overwritten unless you use the `file_refit` argument.
 :::

-If you save the model as a .rds file, you can load them again using the <code><span class='fu'>read_rds</span><span class='op'>(</span><span class='op'>)</span></code> function from <code class='package'>readr</code> in the <code class='package'>tidyverse</code>.
+If you save the model as a .rds file, you can load them again using the <code><span class='fu'>read_rds</span><span class='op'>(</span><span class='op'>)</span></code> function from <code class='package'>readr</code> in the tidyverse.

 ```r
 Schroeder_fit <- read_rds("Models/Schroeder_model1.rds")
 ```

 There will be a lot of output here to explain the fitting and sampling process.
-The lecture references includes longer explanations of how MCMC sampling works, but for a quick overview, we want to sample from the posterior distribution based on the data and model.
+For a longer explanation of how MCMC sampling works, see @van_ravenzwaaij_simple_2018, but for a quick overview, we want to sample from the posterior distribution based on the data and model.
 The default of `brms` is to sample from four chains, with each chain containing 2000 iterations (1000 of which are warm up / burn in iterations).
 If you get warning messages about model fit or convergence issues, you can increase the number of iterations.
 This becomes more important with more complex models, so all the defaults should be fine for the relatively simple models we fit in this chapter.
 We will return to chains and convergence when we see the trace plots later.

 Now we have fitted the model, we can also double check the priors you set are what you wanted.
 You will see the source for the priors you set switched from default to user.